bentheiii/orjson-pydantic/README.md

 or contains a `numpy.datetime64` using an unsupported representation (e.g., picoseconds), orjson falls through to `default`.
 In `default`, `obj.tolist()` can be specified.
-If an array is malformed, which is not expected, `orjson.JSONEncodeError` is raised.
+If an array is malformed, which is not expected, `orjson_pydantic.JSONEncodeError` is raised.

 This measures serializing 92MiB of JSON from an `numpy.ndarray` with dimensions of `(50000, 100)` and `numpy.float64` values: